How To Play Betrayal At House On The Hill With 2 Players?

 You have one way to win and three ways to lose.
 The odds are stacked against you but then that makes the winning oh so sweet!
 Pandemic is a wonderful game that works well with two players.

-You can check out prices for Pandemic here.
+You can check out Pandemic at Amazon.

 There is also Pandemic Legacy Season 1 which is a unique one time playthrough game that actually evolves as you play.
 My article, Can you play pandemic legacy more than once?, explains how the mechanics of the legacy game works.